 :: My episode aired!
 I missed it though You can see my segment HERE ::

-This past week I had the chance to do a DIY tutorial for Disney’s LiveWell station, with host Kat Cosley on how to make your own scented wax cubes.
+Recently I had the chance to do a DIY tutorial for Disney’s LiveWell station, with host Kat Cosley on how to make your own scented wax cubes.
 We filmed at my house for a few hours and I taught them how I reuse and make my own scented wax for my Scentsy wax warmers.

 They were awesome and Kat is SUPER cool and really nice.
-This segment will air in January on ABC and on the LiveWell Network if you have cable.

 I have a TON and really I have a TON of Scentsy warmers, I am not telling you how many because my husband would flip!
 A Scentsy warmer is a name brand wax warmer that basically melts a piece of scented wax using a light bulb, that makes your whole house smell awesome.
 You can buy cheaper versions of these from Better Homes and Gardens at Walmart from $5 – $15.
 They are really cute, and make nice gifts.
 I like them because I don’t like having an open flame with a lot of kids running around, and I like the way candles make my house smell good.